framps/raspiBackupDocs/de/src/local-language-support-for-languages-other-than-de-and-en-l10n.md

 ## Basic activities to add a new language to *raspiBackup*

-There exist two files which write messages: `raspiBackup` and `raspiBackupInstallUI`.
+There exist two files printing messages: `raspiBackup` and `raspiBackupInstallUI`.

-Following steps have to be done to support a new language to raspiBackupInstallUI and *raspiBackup*:
+Following steps have to be done to support a new language to them:

-1. For every message a new line in the code for the new language has to be added.
+1. For every message a new line for the new language has to be added to the code.
 Example for FI:

    ```
    MSG_RUNASROOT=2